-My week was a bit crazy and we didn’t do much cooking, so that’s why I’m just now returning with a new post… I ate leftover roasted garlic white bean stew from the freezer, another can of Meatless Select Chili, lots of unremarkable spinach salads… but it’s finally the three-day weekend I’ve been dreaming of for the past fortnight (since my last day off).
+My week was a bit crazy and we didn’t do much cooking, so that’s why I’m just now returning with a new post… I ate leftover roasted garlic white bean stew from the freezer, another can of chili, lots of unremarkable spinach salads… but it’s finally the three-day weekend I’ve been dreaming of for the past fortnight (since my last day off).
 And I have to apologize to those who can’t eat gluten because there are two yeast bread recipes coming your way in the next few days.

 But!
 I also worked out a great gluten-free doughnut recipe that I’m going to be making again ASAP, and I have a tasty broccoli dish to share, too.
 So hopefully all will be forgiven.
 Those will get done as soon as we finish eating all of the salted caramel monkey bread.
 Lol, just kidding, it’s pretty far gone already.